 8. Be Present

-One of my biggest pet peeves is people who think they can multi-task.
-There’s no such thing.
+There’s no such thing as multi-tasking.
 A person can only truly focus on one cognitive task at a time.
 So don’t try to multi-task.
 It doesn’t work and it’s rude to your co-workers.
 Instead, pay attention when people are communicating, and actually listen in order to understand.
 Don’t make your co-workers repeat themselves and waste everyone else’s time because you weren’t tuned in to the conversation.

 9. Be Responsive

 Even if you can’t answer someone right away, at least acknowledge that you received their message, and let them know when you’ll be able to respond.
-Communication involves sending and receiving, and if the sender doesn’t know their message has been received, they’ll be left hanging and frustrated.
+Communication involves sending and receiving, and if the sender doesn’t know their message has been received, they’ll be frustrated.

 11. Stick to Your Time-Boxes